How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 Quick Background

-Have you heard of JAMstack
+Have you heard of JAMstack?

-.
+If so, the concept of the serverless app shouldn't be new to you.
+One of the fundamentals of JAMstack is, it is practically serverless.
 It means, you as a programmer, code owner, or business owner do not manage and maintain the servers.
 You just focus on building applications using client-side JavaScript, reusable APIs, and prebuilt Markups.

 You do not need any prior experience with JAMstack to follow this article.
 If you are new to

-, the link below may be helpful to you.
+JAMstack, the link below may be helpful to you.

 FaunaDB - Let us set up the database